 The College of Professional Studies at the National University of Health Sciences offers a DC degree at both of their Florida and Illinois campuses.
 The only accredited program to require a bachelor’s degree for admission, National University prepares students for work as a primary-care, contact-first physician and emphasizes a rigorous, science-based curriculum.
 The College of Professional Studies is one of only two programs to offer degrees in chiropractic, naturopathic medicine, acupuncture, and oriental medicine on the same campuses.

 With a strong emphasis in human biology and anatomy, the ten-trimester DC program at National University trains chiropractors to diagnose and treat patients’ needs like physicians.
 Classes include patient diagnosis and history, analyzing data and imaging, performing physical examinations, chiropractic technique, and alternative medicine.
-Notably, students also complete a full year of clinical work in National University’s Whole Health Centers.
+Students also complete a full year of clinical work in National University’s Whole Health Centers.

 - Location: Lombard, Illinois